Medical Cannabis Education

 In the United States, cannabis was commonly used as medicine in the 19th and early 20th centuries.
 It was prescribed for conditions such as pain, nausea, and insomnia, among others.
 However, with the passage of the Marihuana Tax Act in 1937, cannabis was effectively banned for both medicinal and recreational use.

 It wasn't until the 1990s that the use of cannabis for medicinal purposes began to gain widespread attention once again.
 In 1996, California became the first state to legalize medical cannabis with the passage of the Compassionate Use Act, followed by several other states in the following years.
-Today, medical cannabis is legal in more than 30 states in the US as well as other select countries around the world.

-In recent years, there’s been a mushrooming body of research supporting the use of cannabis for a variety of medical conditions, including chronic pain, chemotherapy-induced nausea and vomiting, and multiple sclerosis spasticity.
+In recent years, there’s been a growing body of research supporting the use of cannabis for a variety of medical conditions, including chronic pain, chemotherapy-induced nausea and vomiting, and multiple sclerosis spasticity.
 Despite the growing acceptance of medical cannabis, however, there is still much debate over its efficacy and safety.
 As such, it remains imperative for patients and medical professionals alike to carefully consider the potential risks and benefits before looking to cannabis as a medical treatment.
 [5] [6] [7]

 Principles of Medical Cannabis Use